JuliaSokolova/looking_for_big_foot/README.md

 ## Discoveries

 Big Foot poplation was most noticeble between 1998 and 2014.
-In the past few years, people see less and less Big Foor, which can be explained by climat change and human overpopulation.
+In the past few years, people see less and less Big Foot, which can be explained by climate change and human overpopulation.
 <p align="center"><img width=100% src=https://github.com/JuliaSokolova/looking_for_big_foot/blob/master/img/yearly_bigfoot_coutns.png>